 Night Sweats -Causes, Diagnosis and Treatment

-I have experienced this problem, waking up with my face, hair and pillow wet and sometimes my gown along with the sheets, and it really is aggravating to me.
-It is not due to menopause in my case and my doctor has no clue as to why this happens.
-I am glad to report it happens only rarely.
+I experienced this problem for a period of time, waking up with my face, hair and pillow wet and sometimes my gown along with the sheets.
+It was really aggravating to me.
+It is not due to menopause in my case, and my doctor had no clue as to why this happeed to me.
+I am glad to report it happened infrequently.

 The Hypothalamus Causes the Problem

-Night sweats is a common perspiration disorder that occurs during sleep and stops upon waking.
-Night sweats involve not simply sweating a lot at night, but literally drenching the bed.
+Night sweats are a common perspiration disorder that occurs during sleep and stops upon waking.
+Night sweats involve not simply sweating a lot at night, but it can literally drench the bed.
 A healthy person produces between 500 and 1,000 cc of sweat each day.
 A person with a perspiration disorder will produce much more.

 Night Sweat Triggers

 There are some triggers that can cause this problem:

 - Spicy foods

 - Hormone therapy –medications that regulate the amount of hormones in your body